Line 3 (Guiyang Metro)

 Line 3 of the Guiyang Metro (贵阳轨道交通3号线) is a rapid transit line in Guiyang, Guizhou, China.
 It is 43.03 km long and has 29 stations.
 All stations are located underground.

+Line 3 is operated by Guiyang Rail Transit Line 3 Construction and Operation Co., Ltd., a consortium between China Railway Group (hold 34%), Guiyang Public Transport Investment and Operation Group Co., Ltd (hold 16.5%) and other entities under PPP contract.
+It's responsible for investment, construction, operation and maintenance of Line 3, with a concession period of 25 years effective from December 16, 2023.

 History

 Construction began on 30 December 2018.
 The line opened on 16 December 2023.